Urgent Alert

 The mental health crisis doesn’t just have medical and social repercussions — it also has a serious financial cost.
 The global economy loses about $1 trillion each year due to depression and anxiety.
 It’s estimated that mental health conditions could cost the economy as much as $16 trillion between 2011 and 2030

-Over half of Americans with a mental illness don’t receive treatment.
+Two-thirds of Americans with a mental illness don’t receive treatment.

 This story was originally published on October 5, 2020 and has been updated.